Talya Lavie: Career

 In 2006 she created a 19-minute short called The Substitute which played at the Tribeca Film Festival about a young woman working for the IDF.
 This short was later developed into a feature-length film, Zero Motivation.

 In 2010 she participated in the Sundance Institute Feature Film Program Screenwriters' Lab, and in 2011 she participated in the Sundance Institute prestigious Directors' Lab.

 Lavie was inspired to write Zero Motivation based on her own experience serving in the Israel Defense Forces.
 The film premiered at the 2014 Tribeca Film Festival where it won Best Narrative Feature in the World Narrative Competition.
 It was given a limited release in the U.S. in December, 2014 by Zeitgeist Films.
 The film was nominated for 12 Ophir Awards and went on to win 6 of them, including two for Lavie herself for Best Director and Best Screenplay.

 Her second feature film Honeymood, a bride and groom romantic comedy starring Ran Danker and Avigail Harari, competed at the San Diego International Film Festival in October 2020.
-WestEnd Films has obtained worldwide distribution rights.
+WestEnd Films obtained worldwide distribution rights.
+It received eight Ophir Award nominations.

 In 2021 she directed and co-created the TV series Sad City Girls, which premiered in the Canneseries festival.

+Lavie is currently developing Seven Eyes, a new feature drama film about female soldiers stationed on the Israel-Gaza border during the October 7 Hamas-led attack on Israel.